mborn1/pyoptex/docs/source/example_scenarios.rst

 A mixture factor is a factor with a value between 0 and 1 (which represents a fraction of the total).
-By default, only the levels 0, 0.5, and 1 are considered, however, by manually specifying the levels, the user can minimum and maximum constraints on the mixture component.
+By default, only the levels 0, 0.5, and 1 are considered, however, by manually specifying the levels, the user can specify minimum and maximum constraints on the mixture component.
 For an example, see :ref:`fs_mixture`.

-Second, the model must be adjusted to a Scheffé-model.
+Second, the model is commonly adjusted to a Scheffé-model.

 >>> Y2X = mixtureY2X(
 >>>     factors,